-If the site supports Instant Checkout, you can hit buy, fill in your details, and the order is placed, without ever leaving the chat.
+If the seller's website supports Instant Checkout, you can hit buy, fill in your details, and the order is placed, without ever leaving the chat.
+The customers don't have to pay a dime to OpenAI to use this feature, but you do.
+If merchants want to have it enabled for their business, they'll have to pay a fee on completed purchases.

 Let’s be honest about what people actually use ChatGPT for.
 Around 70–80% of sessions are for writing, obtaining information, or seeking advice.
 Only 2.1% involve products you can actually buy.
 Interestingly, self-expression has more volume than shopping